 Be gentle with yourself while you attempt meditation for sleep.
 It's important to remember that meditation is simply that: a practice.
 Begin by meditating for 3–5 minutes before going to bed.
 Slowly extend the duration to 15 to 20 minutes overtime.
 Learning to calm your thoughts will take time.

 Meditation For Mindfulness

-The practise of mindfulness meditation entails concentrating on the current moment.
+The practice of mindfulness meditation entails concentrating on the current moment.
 It's accomplished through being more cognizant of your consciousness, respiration, and body.
 Simply observe a thought or feeling that comes to mind, then let it go without criticizing yourself.

 Meditation With A Guide

 Another person who guides you through each stage of meditation is guided meditation.
 They could tell you to take a specific breath or relax your body in a certain manner.
 They might even ask you to picture visuals or noises.
 Guided imagery is another name for this approach.

 Try listening to a guided meditation tape before going to bed.
 Here are several places to look for recordings: